Ride Like the Wind: Year-end charts

-Laurent Wery version
+Laurent Wéry version

 Belgian DJ Laurent Wéry released a cover version of the song, which features vocals from Joss Mendosah.
 The song was produced by Laurent Wery.
 It was released in Belgium as a digital download on March 30, 2013.
 The song peaked at number 26 in Belgium.

 Music video

 A music video to accompany the release of "Ride Like the Wind" was first released on YouTube on April 8, 2013, at a total length of two minutes and fifty-four seconds.